dkelosky/js-osFtp/README.md

 ---
 ## FTP Files to a Remote Destiniation

-Right click a file (not a directory) in the Working file set or Project set and 'New Ftp Site...'
+Right click a file in the Working file set or Project set and 'New Ftp Site...'

 ![alt text][newFtpSite]